The two-dimensional one-component plasma is hyperuniform: Effect of localized translations: Proof of Proposition

-We want to compare $\FL(\bY)$ to $\FL(\bX)$.
-We start by recalling known expressions for both quantities.
-Let $\hetaX, \hetaY$ be the true electric potentials generated by $\bX, \bY$ in $\La$ in the sense of Definition \ref{def:true}.
+\textbf{\cor{Step 1.
+Expressing the energy in terms of electric fields.}} Let $\hetaX, \hetaY$ be the true electric potentials generated by $\bX, \bY$ in $\La$ in the sense of Definition \ref{def:true}.
 As a truncation vector, let us choose\footnote{Such a choice of a very small truncation parameter appears in \cite{MR3788208,serfaty2020gaussian}.
 It might seem “unphysical” but it is very convenient to get rid of annoying error terms, while only costing $\log s$ in view of \eqref{eq:EnersEner}.}

 (in particular $s \leq \frac{1}{10}$), the distances $\vr$ being computed with respect to the configuration $\bX$.
 We recall that, by Claim \ref{claim:simple_facts}:

 and thus if we compute the nearest-neighbor distances $\vr$ with respect to $\bY$ instead of $\bX$ we still have $\veta \leq 2 s \vr \leq \frac{1}{5} \vr$.